annotation/text-fabric/docs/Use/Search.md

     A search template expresses a pattern of nodes and edges with additional conditions also known as *quantifiers*.

-    You can query a TF datasource in the TF browser, if your main corpus has been wrapped in a Text-Fabric [app](../Api/App.md).
+    You can query a TF corpus in the TF browser, if your main corpus has been wrapped in a Text-Fabric [app](../About/Corpora.md).

-    You can also run queries on arbitrary TF datasources programmatically, e.g. in a Jupyter notebook, by using the [`S` API](../Api/General.md#search).
+    You can also run queries on arbitrary TF corpora programmatically, e.g. in a Jupyter notebook, by using the [`S` API](../Api/General.md#search).

-## Search templates ##

 ??? info "Search primer"
     A search template consists of a bunch of lines,